 - assess heat density and proximity to heat sources

-The heat map is updated every year, using annual building energy data submitted by public bodies.
-We are sharing the heat map with every local authority in Scotland via the Scotland heat map framework, to help them plan district heating and identify unused excess heat.
+We aim to update the heat demand estimates in the heat map annually.
+Additional data in the map (including energy supply points, heat network locations, tenure, planning constraints and geothermal data) is updated when appropriate.
+We are sharing the heat map with every local authority in Scotland via the Scotland heat map framework agreement, to help them plan heating networks and identify unused excess heat.
 Other public sector bodies can register interest in using the heat map by emailing firstname.lastname@example.org.

 Heat Network Partnership